-Multiple So nedules It is possible to create r replicated to a remote s Itiple snapshot / replication schedules.
-For example, if you want to have a local backup schedule occurring hourly and another schedule which a daily.
+It is possible to create multiple snapshot / replication schedules.
+For example, if you want to have a local backup schedule occurring hourly and another schedule which replicated to a remote site daily.

 It is important to mention that a full container can be protected for simplicity.
 However, the platform provides the ability to protect down to the granularity of a single VM and/or file level.